-We also analyzed across timepoints, taking just participants from both timepoints (n = 59), and again using a model with timepoint, condition, and their interaction as fixed effects and maximal converging random structure which included random intercepts and slopes for subject, order, and item.
-This analysis revealed a significant main effect of the polysemy condition ($\beta = 0.77$, t = 3.91, p = 0.0009), but no effect of timepoint ($\beta = -0.24$, t = -1.24, p = 0.23) or interaction between timepoint and polysemy ($\beta = -0.01$, t = -0.04, p = 0.97), suggesting that in this task, the polysemy advantage was present to the same extent across both timepoints.
+We also analyzed across timepoints, taking just participants from both timepoints (n=59), and again using a model with timepoint, condition, and their interaction as fixed effects and maximal converging random structure that included random intercepts and slopes for subject, order, and item.
+This analysis revealed a significant main effect of the polysemy condition ($\beta=0.77, t=3.91, p=.0009$), but no effect of timepoint ($\beta=-0.24, t=-1.24, p=.23$) or interaction between timepoint and polysemy ($\beta=-0.01, t=-0.04, p=.97$), suggesting that in this task, the polysemy advantage was present to the same extent across both timepoints.

 To confirm that the returning adult participants were representative of the full adult sample in this task as well as the task reported in the first experiment, we entered results into a multilevel model to compare performance at exposure between the whole group with the returning subgroup, using group, condition, and their interaction as main effects (random intercepts and slopes for order, item, and subjects).
-This revealed no main effect of group (returning subgroup) ($\beta = -0.004$, t = -0.05, p = 0.96) and no interaction of condition (polysemy) and group ($\beta = 0.03$, t = 0.24, p = 0.81), but a main effect of the polysemy condition ($\beta = 0.65$, t = 4.04, p = 0.0004).
+This revealed no main effect of group (returning subgroup; $\beta = -0.004$, t = -0.05, p = .96) and no interaction of condition (polysemy) and group ($\beta = 0.03$, t = 0.24, t

-Age comparisons
+Age Comparisons

 To determine whether there was an effect of age on performance at the first timepoint on the Sense Selection task, we fit a model with age group (adults vs. kids) and condition as fixed effects (random slopes and intercepts for subjects, item, and order).
-This exploratory model revealed a significant effect of condition (polysemy) ($\beta = 0.65$, t = 4.67, p = 0.0004) and age group (children) ($\beta = -0.63$, t = -4.52, p = 0.002141), and no significant interaction of condition (polysemy) and age group (children) ($\beta = 0.19$, t = 1.05, p = 0.31).
+This exploratory model revealed a significant effect of condition (polysemy; $\beta = 0.65$, t = 4.67, p = .0004) and age group (children; $\beta = -0.63$, t = -4.52, p = .002141), and no significant interaction of condition (polysemy) and age group (children; $\beta = 0.19$, t = 1.05, p = .31).
 Adults' better performance suggests that unlike what was found for the Label Matching task of Experiment 1, the benefit of polysemy over ambiguity in learner's ability to discriminate targets from foils in the Sense Selection task may continue to develop with age.
-At the second timepoint, we also compared children and adults using a model with condition, age group, and their interaction as fixed effects (random effects and intercepts for subjects, items, and order), and found a significant effect of polysemy ($\beta = 0.76$, t = 4.37, p = 0.001) and of age group (children) ($\beta = -0.56$, t = -3.07, p = 0.006), but no significant interaction

-$(\beta = 0.27, t = 1.07, p = 0.30)$.
-So, while the polysemy advantage was present across both groups, and children didn't do as well as adults overall, there was no evidence that the polysemy advantage was attenuated in children in particular.
+At the second timepoint, we also compared children and adults using a model with condition, age group, and their interaction as fixed effects (random effects and intercepts for subjects, items, and order), and found a significant effect of polysemy ($\beta = 0.76$, t = 4.37, p = .001) and of age group (children; $\beta = -0.56$, t = -3.07, p = .006), but no significant interaction $(\beta = 0.27, t = 1.07, p = .30)$.
+Therefore, while the polysemy advantage was present across both groups, and children did not do as well as adults overall, there was no evidence that the polysemy advantage was attenuated in children in particular.